 (2) The judicial officer is to —

-(a) make a written record of the proceedings in the form of Form 11; and
+(a) make a written record of the proceedings; and

 (b) cause the record to be forwarded to the court in which the restrained person is bailed to appear.

 (3) The judicial officer may cause the record to be forwarded to the court personally, by ordinary prepaid post or by fax.